Nimish-Jain/Fullstack-Chatroom-App-MERN/README.md

   3. Click on any server and Chat with people real-time.
   4. Sign Out with one click.

+The application is live, you can try it out from the following link : https://fullstackchatroom.netlify.app/

 ### Tech-Stack (Frontend)

 1. HTML